Teen Advanced Open Water SCUBA Camp

 - Search for turtle nests during nest walks along the beach

-- Learn ocean and wave dynamics through surfing or standup paddleboard lessons
+- Learn ocean and wave dynamics through surfing, boogie boarding, or standup paddleboard lessons

 Campers will be housed in fully furnished retreat center with an ocean view and beach access just a few feet away.
 This is an ideal location, as we will only be steps from our outdoor classroom.
 Students will see the sun rise over the ocean during morning nest patrols.